 Health & Wellness

-Q&A: How To Prevent Heavy Periods At Night?
+Q&A: How Heavy Should Your Period Be At Night?

 Rate and amount of menstrual bleeding is different for each individual.
 The amount does not change day to night.
 Your period doesn’t care if you’re sleeping or not, and flow continues.
 The difficulty with night time is that we are not as aware of what is going on.
 We sleep for six to eight hours or more, and are much less likely to get up and check flow status then we are during the day.
 If you are bleeding through on a regular basis, be sure to get up once at night and change your pad and tampon.